Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 The `CrossChainRegistry` manages the registration/deregistration of operatorSets to the multichain protocol.
 The contract also exposes read-only functions to calculate an operator table, which is used offchain by the `Generator` to generate a `GlobalTableRoot` and `Transporter` to transport the operator table.
 See [ELIP-007](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-007.md) for more information.

+*Note: Operator tables are transported to all destination chains, regardless if the operatorSet is consumed on a destination chain.*

 ```solidity
 /**
  * @notice A per-operatorSet configuration struct that is transported from the CrossChainRegistry on L1.